 - On a board, flatten the pork escalopes and coat with the flour mixture, shaking off the excess and set aside.

-- On a medium heat, melt 30 g of Bertolli with Butter in a frying pan, add leeks and sweat for a minute, remove and set aside.
+- On a medium heat, melt 30 g of Bertolli margarine spread in a frying pan, add leeks and sweat for a minute, remove and set aside.

-- In the same pan, melt the remaining Bertolli with Butter on a medium to low heat, add thyme and leave to infuse for a minute.
+- In the same pan, melt the remaining Bertolli margarine spread on a medium to low heat, add thyme and leave to infuse for a minute.
 Increase the heat, add the meat slices and seal well on both sides.
 Keep moving the meat around the pan to avoid burning.

 - Pour wine, increase the heat and allow to evaporate by about half.
-Return leeks to the pan, add orange segments, orange juice a knob of Bertolli with Butter, cook for a minute or so until the sauce begins to thicken slightly.
+Return leeks to the pan, add orange segments, orange juice a knob of Bertolli margarine spread, cook for a minute or so until the sauce begins to thicken slightly.

 - Remove the meat, place on a serving dish and pour over the sauce.
 Serve immediately with fresh blood-red orange segments.